anywr-group-recruitement/java-spring-security-test/README.md

 ## Exercice

-The main idea is to focus on authentication and authorization using Java Spring Boot as per the below :
+The main idea is to focus on authentication and authorization using Java Spring Boot and Postgresql DB as per the below :

 Create a RESTful API using Java Spring Boot that implements a user authentication and authorization system.
 The API should have the following features: